Swanem24/ResizingWebsite/README.md

 What I learned:
 - Em (em is a measuring unit for fonts)
-- Rem (rem is root em. it checks for the root element in the tag instead of his parents tag.)
+- Rem (rem is root em. it checks for the root element in the tag instead of his parents tag)
+- min-width/max-width (limits how wide an element becomes even after resizing)

+An example of creating a scaling image or video .container {
+  width: 50%; <-- half the size of the browser
+  height: 200px;
+  overflow: hidden; <-- to hide any items coming outside of the container }

+.container img {
+  max-width: 100%;
+  height: auto;
+  display: block;
+}